jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - A bunch of idea generation tips, including tools such as Keywords Everywhere, Subreddit Stats, Anvaka’s Map of Reddit [75]
 - Best entrepreneurs: lots of ideas, great at networking, quick decision making [77]
 - Tiers of marketing: sell a product → solution → lifestyle → emotion → identity (although personally I think 3 and 5 are similar) [84]
+- Is the product a hair-on-fire, a hard-fact, or a future-vision one?
+Which one it is will vary your challenges and opportunities.
+I think I naturally most align with hard facts.
+[93]

 ## Economy and Financial